pratikdesai8469/admin-availability/README.md

 6) php artisan migrate

-7) php artisan db:seed --class=AdminUserSeeder
+7) php artisan db:seed --class=AdminUserSeeder (you can regeister new admin also from system)

 8) npm run dev

 9) php artisan serve

+10) Please refer to the to the web.php file; there is mentioned admin and fronted route.